DEV-GHILDIYAL/ghostops/README.md

 - **Watch the Healing**: Observe the dashboard or run `kubectl get pods -w` to see pods being deleted and recreated.
 - **Read the RCA**: After a healing event, check the **"RCA Reports"** section in the dashboard to see the AI's analysis of the failure.

----

-> [!NOTE]
-> This project currently operates within a local Minikube environment.
-External monitoring integrations like Prometheus, Grafana, or AWS CloudWatch are not included in the current version.